Maximeswd/Pre-Registration/README.md

 2. Count variables: Two count variables are engineered as both of these count variables are expected to have some value for predicting the TTF.
 The first consists of 'similar counts' by calculating how many similar requisitions are opened in the previous month.
 Since the date of opening is before out predicted time period, this will not cause data leakage.
 The second count variable conists of 'hire counts' which is calculated by taking all the requisitions that are opened in respect to the same recruiter in the previous month.
 3. Categorical variables: All categorical variables will be transformed by four different Encoding Techniques, namely One-Hot Encoding, Target Encoding, Quantile Encoding, and Catboost Encoding.

-#### Encoder Comparison
+#### Encoder Comparisons
-The feature encoding techniques will be compared through the Wilcoxon paired one-sided tests, which is used to compare two gradient boosted decision tree models (LightGBM) on a single sample to assess whether their MAE scores differ.
+The feature encoding techniques will be compared through the Wilcoxon paired two-sided tests, which is used to compare two gradient boosted decision tree models (LightGBM) on a single sample to assess whether their MAE scores differ.
 The tests are paired, because the same sample is used for all the encoders.
-The tests are one sided so if the one-sided p-value of the Wilcoxon paired t-test was <.05, the encoder was defined as better performing.
+The tests are two sided so if the two-sided p-value of the Wilcoxon paired test was <.05, the two encoding techniques compared are significantly different.
+Therefore, if the p-value is significant, the encoding technique with the lowest MAE is found to be significantly better performing than the other encoding technique.